Graphcalibur/kfc-orbital-2021/server/multiplayer.md

         ]
     }
 ```
 This message will be sent periodically every [TODO decide value of] X seconds to the client.
 This contains last known progress of each player in the race.
 The `characters_typed` value
-    comes from any update_player_state messages they send, while `duration_since_start`
+comes from any `update-player-state` messages they send, while `duration_since_start`
 is tracked by the server.

-        - The client must also send the following message periodically:
-        ```
-        type: update-player-state
-        data: {
-            characters_typed: (# of seconds)
-            current_accuracy: (current accuracy in race.
-TODO decide: or number of mistakes? idk) }
-        ```
-        This notifies the server of the current progress of the player.
-        If characters_typed is equal to the length of the snippet, this will register
-        a score in the database, and the client can stop sending update_player_state messages.

 ### Type: signal-game-end
 ```